hiweller/recolorize/cran-comments.md

     patternize (19:12)
     pavo (19:6)

-  Found the following (possibly) invalid file URI:
-    URI: hannahiweller@gmail.com
-      From: README.md

 This is the first submission of this package.
-The possibly misspelled words are the names of R packages, and the URI in the README is my email address.
+The possibly misspelled words are the names of R packages.

 ## Downstream dependencies